 If you’re thinking of exploring southern Patagonia on the Argentina side, chances are El Calafate will be the town you fly into.
 It’s only a 3-hour flight from Buenos Aires, so it’s easily accessible.
 It’s a fun town to explore and use as your base when you’re exploring the rest of Patagonia.
-This guide to El Calafate will help you get around the area!
+This guide to El Calafate will help you get around the area, and there are plenty of things to do in El Calafate while you’re there!

 El Calafate International Airport